 Faculty Discussion:

 Assessment results from the program reflect that faculty are very engaged with adapting curriculum to serve changing student needs.
 Difficulty with mathematics applications and problem-solving are not unique to the MLS program.
 University-wide faculty discussions have discovered the same gap across the university and across the nation as students arrive at the University after taking foundational mathematics courses online during COVID-19 lockdown.
 Faculty will continue to monitor and support students from entry level to program completion without lowering standards for graduation.
-Given the post-graduation success both in Certification scores and employment, the program continues to provide quality education that produces successful students.
+Given the post-graduation success both in Board of Certification scores and employment, the program continues to provide quality education that produces successful students.

 These assessment results were shared with the Advisory board in the June 4th 2024 meeting and will be published on the Office of Academic Assessment webpage for the MLS program.
 A table of current Post-graduation success data from 2023 cohort has already been published to the external facing MLS program assessment website and when available in April of 2025 the data for 2024 cohort will be posted there.